LegalizeAdulthood/remove-void-args/README.md

 1. Unpack LLVM 3.4, you should have a directory named `llvm-3.4`
 2. Unpack clang 3.4, you should have a directory named `clang-3.4`
-3. Unpack clang Compiler Runtime 3.4, you should have a directory named `compiler-rt-3.4`
-4. Unpack clang Tools Extra 3.4, you should have a directory named `clang-tools-extra-3.4`
+3. Unpack clang Tools Extra 3.4, you should have a directory named `clang-tools-extra-3.4`
-5. Rename 'llvm-3.4' to 'llvm'
+4. Rename 'llvm-3.4' to 'llvm'
-6. Move the `clang-3.4` directory to `llvm/tools/clang`
+5. Move the `clang-3.4` directory to `llvm/tools/clang`
-7. Move the `compiler-rt-3.4` directory to `llvm/projects/compiler-rt`
-8. Move the `clang-tools-extra-3.4` directory to `llvm/tools/clang/tools/extra`
+6. Move the `clang-tools-extra-3.4` directory to `llvm/tools/clang/tools/extra`

 ### Building clang